-Exhibi itor:

-(print exhibitor name) (print exhibitor address)
+itor: (print exhibitor name) (print exhibitor address)

 Specie es of animal and Tag ID #:

-l, , a lic ensed veterinarian, certify that the following are all true:
+l, , a lice ensed veterinarian, certify that the following are all true:

-(print veterinarian name)

-1. I have a valid veterinarian-client-patient relation animal. onship, as defined by 21 C.F.R. § 530.3, in regard to the above
+1. (print veterinarian name)I have a valid veterinarian-client-patient relationalimal. onship, as defined by 21 C.F.R. § 530.3, in regard to the above

-2. nimal is threatened or suffering or death may result.

-3. labeled for such use and that contains the same active ingredient centration, except if I have found that the approved new animal e in the above animal.
+2. 3.
+There is no approved new animal drug that is nimal is threatened or suffering or death may result. labeled for such use and that contains the same active ingredient entration, except if I have found that the approved new animal in the above animal.

-4. Prior to prescribing or dispensing an approved animal, I: I new animal or human drug for an extra-label use in the above

-5. b.
-Established a substantially extended v c.
-Instituted procedures to assure that tl d.
-Took appropriate measures to assure drug residues occur in the above anim on of the conditions for which the drug is to be used; vithdrawal period supported by appropriate scientific information; he identity of the animal is carefully maintained; and that assigned timeframes for withdrawal are met and no illegal nal.
+4. 5.
+Prior to prescribing or dispensing an approved animal, I: a.
+Made a careful diagnosis and evaluation b.
+Established a substantially extended with c.
+Instituted procedures to assure that the d.
+Took appropriate measures to assure that the drug residues occur in the above animal content. new animal or human drug for an extra-label use in the above on of the conditions for which the drug is to be used; withdrawal period supported by appropriate scientific information; ne identity of the animal is carefully maintained; and that assigned timeframes for withdrawal are met and no illegal

-6. .
-The active ingredient(s) of the drug:
+6. The active ingredient(s) of the drug:

-7. .
-The condition treated:
+7.

-8. .
-The dosage administered:
+8.

-9. .
-The dates of treatment:
+9.

-10 O. The treatment was in compliance with the An U.S.C.
-360b(a)) and the corresponding regulat imal Medicinal Drug Use Clarification Act of 1994 (P.L.
+10 The treatment was in compliance with the Ani U.S.C.
+360b(a)) and the corresponding regulation mal Medicinal Drug Use Clarification Act of 1994 (P.L.
 103-396, 21 ions (21 C.F.R. § 530.1 et seq.)

 Veteri inarian Phone Number:

 Signat ture of Veterinarian: Date: